-Many citizens volunteer their time for training and emergency management certification in West Virginia from non-profit organizations and private companies.
+Many first responders volunteer their time for training and also earn emergency management certification in West Virginia from non-profit organizations and private companies.
 Government agencies also welcome any extra help they can get, and have programs such as citizen police academies and volunteer fire departments to help channel the good intentions and civic responsibility of West Virginians.

 - Public Administration

 - Criminal Justice – Terrorism, Mediation, and Peace